SunghunP/Data-115-Personal-Project/README.md

 4. probability, the percentage of people with the name compared to every other name (float).

 # Processsing
 First of all, since the data did not come with any years or any timeframes of each name, I could not omit any of the data based on the year the person was born in.
 I would have liked the data to be representative of the current time period.
 The raw data set contained about 15,000 entries, many with just one name.
 I first took the data frame and split it into two by seperating male and female entries.
 Since there were so many names per letter, I decided to combine the counts of each letter.
 I took the first letter of each name and then summed up the counts.
 I also went back to the initial dataset to get the total summations of each letter.
 This is where the count by letter csv files came from.
 I then also counted the number of names by letter in the total dataset and created a new dataframe that masured the variation of each name per letter.
+I realized that I should also combine the count and variation datasets to compare them for later.

 # Visualization
+Since the dataset was ordered by number of people having a certain name, we could see from just using head(df) that James had the most popular name. with over 5.3 million people.

 # Analysis